islamsamy214/dockerize-laravel-lumen/README.md

 docker-compose up --build
 ```

----

-By following this approach, your Laravel Lumen application will leverage the performance benefits of Octane with Swoole, while Nginx acts as the reverse proxy to handle incoming traffic efficiently.
+By following this approach, your Laravel application will leverage the performance benefits of Octane with Swoole---

----

 Buy Me a Coffee